mshojaei77/Youtube2Book/README.md

 ## Acknowledgments

-- The `pytube` library for simplifying YouTube video downloads.
+- The `pytube` library for simplifying YouTube video info.
 - The `youtube_transcript_api` library for fetching video transcripts.
 - The `fpdf` library for creating PDF documents.
 - The `requests` library for downloading thumbnails.